 Elizabeth S. D. Engelhardt is an assistant professor of American Studies and Women and Gender Studies at the University of Texas at Austin.

-Listed in: Ohio and Regional · Appalachian Studies · Women Authors · Gender Studies · American Literature · Diaries and Journals · History · Women’s Studies · Women’s History · Literary Studies
+Listed in: Appalachian Studies · Women Authors · Gender Studies · American Literature · Diaries and Journals · Ohio and Regional · Women’s Studies · Literary Studies · Women’s History · Literary Criticism, Women

 Previously examined only by a handful of scholars, the journals of Emma Bell Miles (1879–1919) contain poignant and incisive accounts of nature and a woman’s perspective on love and marriage, death customs, child raising, medical care, and subsistence on the land in southern Appalachia in the early twentieth century.